 The restlessness was unbearable, as all I wanted to do was go for a long hike/run around like a headless chicken and cry – but my body was too weak.
 So the music had to do the marching for me – I found some guitar plugins to play with and kept thinking to myself: “I need protection from all of this.
 It’s too much pain, too much to process all at once.
 I need some kind of armour for my heart.”

 And there it was.
 Heart Armour.
 I listened to it on repeat, every time I had to go out and face the town we both lived in.
 Every time I saw him with another girl.
 And every time I bumped into him in town, when he attempted to explain himself/trying to manipulate me – Heart Armour 33 was played on repeat on my headphones, reminding me that there is a warrior inside of me, inside of all of us and I refused to continue to give him so much power over my emotions.
 I claimed myself back and my armour gave me the protection and shelter I needed to heal from it all.

 So why the 33?
 This number has haunted me for years now, appearing everywhere ever since my ex mentioned it “followed” him around.
-I still see an awful lot of 33’s these days.
+Then I found out it consistently appeared to my parents too.
 They say it means the universe is communicating with you or something.
 Who knows, I quite like the mystery – it makes life a little more exciting.

 Love and Unicorns,

 A huge, heartfelt thank you to my friends who helped me with this project:

 expLOHR, for collaborating with me, creating awesome alternate versions and countless nocturnal hangouts.